adawenour/-enterprise-software/README.md

 enterprise-app
 ==============

 Working on building an application focused on businesses and enterprises.

+-Rapid prototyping through branch management and an iteration process.